-Instruction for paper setters: The question paper will consist of three sections.
+The question paper will consist of three sections.
 Candidate will be required to attempt all the sections.
 Each unit of the syllabus should be given equal weightage of marks.
+Paper to be set in required to attempt four questions, each question carrying four marks.
+Answer to any of the questions should not exceed two pages.

-Paper to be set in English, Punjabi and Hindi
+English, Punjabi and Hindi.

 Section-A: (16 Marks): It will consist of five short answer type questions.
-Candidates will be required to attempt four questions, each question carrying 4 marks.
-Answer to any of the questions should not exceed two pages.
+Candidates will be four questions, each question carrying six marks.
+Answer to any of the questions should not exceed four pages.